Lost Bomber of World War II Rediscovered - Lovesick Cyborg

 Lost Bomber of World War II Rediscovered

 About 75 years ago, the North American B-25 Mitchell bomber became famous as the twin-engined plane that helped the United States launch the first retaliatory attack on the Imperial Japanese homeland during World War II.
 The medium bombers mainly deployed in the Pacific theater of war, where they often served as low-flying gunships that attacked both land and sea targets with bombs and machine gun strafing.
-But not all of the bombers and their six-men crews returned home from those missions, as evidenced by the recently announced discovery of a lost bomber after it had gone missing for the better part of a century.
+But not all of the bombers and their six-man crews returned home from those missions, as evidenced by the recently announced discovery of a lost bomber after it had gone missing for the better part of a century.

 In February, a team of marine scientists and archaeologists searched nearly 10 square kilometers of ocean floor near Papua New Guinea before finding the debris field from a lost B-25 bomber tied to six crew members who had gone missing in action more than 70 years ago.
 They also surveyed the known wreckage of a second B-25 bomber that had gone down at sea with one of its crew while the rest of the airmen were taken prisoner by the Imperial Japanese military.
 Such survey information will be turned over to the U.S. Defense POW/MIA Accounting Agency that is responsible for identifying and recovering the bodies of U.S. military personnel who have been missing in action.